endless-sky/endless-sky-wiki/CreatingShips.md

 * `"outfits"`: a list of names of outfits that are installed in this ship by default.
 To add multiple copies of one outfit, add a number after the name: `"Energy Blaster" 2`

 * `"engine"`: the (x, y) coordinates, relative to the center of the sprite, where engine flares should appear.
 Positive y is up; negative y is down (e.g. `engine -12 -105`).
 There should be a separate `engine` line for each engine (usually two).
 As of **v.
 0.9.4** you can optionally specify a third value, a zoom factor, in order to have some of a ship's engines produce bigger flares than others.
+It is suggested that the sum of the squares of the zoom factors be roughly equal to 2 so that the total area of the engine flares is the same across ships.
+(Example: A ship with three engines could have an engine with a zoom factor of 1 and two with zoom factors of 0.7, as 1^2 + 0.7^2 + 0.7^2 is roughly 2.)

 * `"gun"`: the (x, y) coordinates of any gun ports.
 The number of gun outfits cannot exceed the number of gun port locations listed here.